-Cognitive Behavioral Therapy in Longmont
+Cognitive Behavioral Therapy in Boulder and Longmont

 The therapists at Colorado Women’s Center use Cognitive Behavioral Therapy as a form of treatment which focuses on examining the connection between thoughts, feelings, and behaviors.
 It is based on the idea that the way we perceive a situation influences the way we feel emotionally.

 We have found cognitive behavioral therapy to be very successful in helping our clients explore their patterns of thinking that lead to self-destructive actions.
 Once they are able to identify these patterns, together we begin to explore how to modify their behaviors in order to improve the way they cope with the disappointments of life.